kzhang8850/ThinkStats2/reports/report1blog.md

 ![alt text](LRScaleMean.png)

-*Figure 2: A CDF plot showing the means of the 4 groups on the political spectrum.*
+*Figure 2: A table showing the means of the 4 groups on the political spectrum.*

 As can be seen, there is little indication of a pattern of some sort in the means of the 4 groups, and any difference is less than 0.1 on a 0-10 scale which is a difference of less 1%, which isn't super substantial.
 The Cohen Effect Size is -.038, which further supports little difference between the two.
 It would appear that the assertion that the political spectrum showing a pattern among liberals and higher levels of information would be tenuous.